LeanderTenbarge/Multi-Element-Wing-Generator/README.md

 - \(N_1\) and \(N_2\) are shape parameters controlling leading and trailing edge behavior

 ### Shape Function
-- Utilizes a bernstein polynomial expansion, a popular method used in spline based formulations combined with coefficients to modify the shape of the geometry.
+- Utilizes a Bernstein polynomial expansion—a widely used approach in spline-based formulations—combined with shape coefficients to define and modify the geometry.
-- The control points are evenly distributed along the x-axis from 0 to 1.
-These points represent the locations where each coefficient influences the airfoil's thickness.
-While using more coefficients provides finer control over the shape, it also increases the complexity of optimization routines.
-Therefore, six coefficients per surface are typically sufficient.
+- Control points are uniformly distributed along the x-axis from 0 to 1, representing locations where each coefficient influences the airfoil's shape.
+Increasing the number of coefficients allows for finer control, but also raises the complexity of optimization.
+In practice, six coefficients per surface (upper and lower) provide a good balance between flexibility and simplicity.
 $$
 S(x) = \sum_{i=0}^{n} A_i \, B_{i,n}(x)
 $$